01 of 14

 Place the petals onto a surface that is protected from paint spillage.

 Paint each petal as desired with acrylic paints.
 Use a photo of a real tulip to help guide you in your color choices and design.
-I used red for the top and centers of each petal, and orange for the bottom and sides.
+This example uses red for the top and centers of each petal and orange for the bottom and sides.